 Mary Dye has lived in the 9th District most of her life, where she operates a 3,000-acre wheat farm with her husband, Roger.
 They also tend to 3,000 sheep on the farm.
 The Dyes pride themselves on creativity and innovation in agronomic practices and advancing new technologies that improve efficiencies and cost savings for the agricultural community.

-She has been a lifelong advocate for causes that protect critical infrastructure and technology relating to agriculture, natural resources and transportation.
+She has been a lifelong advocate for causes that ensure freedom and prosperity for American farmers, and protect critical infrastructure and technology relating to agriculture, natural resources and transportation.

 Mary was appointed to the Washington State House of Representatives in 2015.
 She has since worked on issues to help farmers haul heavy loads, improve the local juvenile justice system, and she passed the state's first major legislation to expand broadband service into rural areas.